ISTANBUL BLOG: Turkey heads for darker waters

 When someone becomes the chair of a party, it is impossible to change them for a better alternative because they choose which party members vote in the intraparty elections.

 Those who are hopeful are actually the hopeless, unless they really will one day prove to us that they can deliver change through wishful thinking.
-But they are enough of a distraction to obscure the reality that the CHP has only played the role of the opposition since Erdogan’s game was launched in 2002.
+But they are enough of a distraction to obscure the reality that the CHP has only played at being an effective opposition since Erdogan’s game was launched in 2002.

 Since 2017, it has in fact become impossible to state that Turkey holds genuine elections.
-Its politicians perform a real comedy, tragedy if you like.
+Its politicians perform a real comedy, a tragedy if you like.
 If the country had a real opposition, it would challenge this theatre by refusing to get up on stage.

 Instead, Turkey’s “opposition” partakes in the performance.
 It does nothing that would truly pose a threat to Erdogan’s authoritarian state or bring home the absurdity of Erdogan's cult of personality.